-For the record, my definition of impression fraud – as recognized by the IAB – is a situation where an advertiser buys a digital ad that has zero chance of being seen by a human.
-Fraud comes in many flavors, including ad stacking, whole websites stuffed into non-viewable i-frames, and botnets of infected consumers’ computers, which surreptitiously mimic humans’ surfing behavior.
+For the record, my definition of impression fraud – as recognised by the IAB – is a situation where an advertiser buys a digital ad that has zero chance of being seen by a human.
+Fraud comes in many flavours, including ad stacking, whole websites stuffed into non-viewable i-frames, and botnets of infected consumers’ computers, which surreptitiously mimic humans’ surfing behaviour.
 Although all cause harm to the advertising ecosystem, I will be referring mainly to bot traffic here as we believe it’s the most common form of fraud and probably the hardest to detect.

 The first aforementioned incident that caused me to speak out was a call I received from an old colleague who runs a media company that produces valuable fitness-related content.
 He called me in panic because he was told by one of his big clients that they were discontinuing advertising with his company.
 Their reason was that a technology vendor had found that 100 percent of his site’s impressions were fraudulent.
 Given what I knew of the site, 100 percent fraudulent traffic sounded improbable.
 I quickly offered to help by running a test on his site.
 The results showed that my former colleague’s site did have some fraud, but the levels were closer to 20 percent.
 It became quite clear that the technology vendor measuring fraud was labeling a lot of legitimate inventory (in this case 80 percent) as bad inventory.
 I thought that this may have been an isolated case, but with further investigation, I found that this was happening to a lot of other publishers as well.
 Sites that had even a modicum of fraud were being labeled as fraudulent by this well-known vendor.